frett27/Ada-Synthetizer/README.md

 # AdaSynthetizer

-*Patrice Freydiere - 2018*
+*Patrice Freydiere - Avril 2018*

-This simple **library** provides a **synthetizer** for making music from samples (.wav files).
+This **library** provides a **synthetizer** for making music from samples (.wav files).
 A similar larger project is for example : timidity.
+This library has been setted up to be able to handle Highly Polyphonic rendering.

+[Example of rendering Here](http://www.barrel-organ-discovery.org/work/Record_Synth_Test_LowBandWidth_Applied.wav)  (Nota : The record made is not as good as the real time rendering)

-A Synthetizer take on one side the samples, and on the other side the Notes to play.
+The Synthetizer take on one side the samples, and on the other side the Notes to play.
+Each Wav can be reused for multiple play.

 ![](doc/Synthetizer.png)

+As this library handle a simple level of synthetizer, there are no notions of instruments.
+These concepts can be introduced easily in a layer based on this library.

+An example of a result, reading a Midi File can be listened here : 2018-04-22_example_rendering

 **Disclamer** : This library is still in the early stage of a sound engine for using on organ software, this is not yet ready for production.
+But opened to any contributions, or improvements

-### Features
+### Current Features

 The API now works on Windows and Linux (Rpi).
+A conditional compilation, depending on the OS, compile the associated default driver.
+There may not have any Linux or Windows dependent code in using the library.

 #### Sound input

 - Wav File (16 bits / Signed PCM / Mono) reading

-you can also create your own file format reading, populating the SoundSample type
+Implementing your own file format reading is possible in populating the **SoundSample** type.
+Additional contribution can permit to handle more input file format.

-#### Synthetizer
+#### Synthetizer capabilities

 - 0.05 ms lattency for the moment, suitable for a lot of applications
-- The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the MAX_VOICES constant, and see whether it match the requierments.
+- The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the **MAX_VOICES** constant, and see whether it match the requierments.
+(As the number of polyphonie is increased, the processing may be heavier and can lead to increase the jitter and buffer sizes).
-- Specify volume for each playing sound
+- Parametrized volume for each playing sound.
-- Nearest neighborhood algorithm for resampling (can be improved)
+- Resampling : currently Nearest neighborhood algorithm (can be improved)

-#### Drivers
+#### Current Drivers

 - Win32 SoundDriver
 - Alsa SoundDriver

+Can be extended outside the library, depending on needs.
+Theses drivers show how to implement one.

-## Example using the Synthetizer by code
+## Using the Synthetizer by example : the code

-Samples are provided, but the code is shown below for using it in 5 mins:
+Below, an example of the use of the synthetizer in 5 mins: